 Resources for Parents of College Students provides information to help have meaningful and productive conversations that may impact your student’s life.

 When you’re taking the course, you can click on the “Technical Help” button located on every screen, or view the following links.

 Failure to complete your AlcoholEdu or Sexual Assault Prevention requirements, may result in a hold on your account.
 You can review your holds at the HUB Student Center via MyUB.

 Submit the help form below to remove the hold on your account.
 (If you completed the course at another institution, you will need to provide documentation.)

-For assistance with other course problems or to have a hold removed please complete the form below or stop into 114 Student Union.
+For assistance with other course problems or to have a hold removed please complete the form below.

 Students need to contact us directly to have their hold lifted.